 Melmore Terrace, Cromwell

-Definitely the best kept secret of Cromwell, and even Central Otago, is the Cromwell Heritage Precinct.
-Located on the shores of Lake Dunstan, this unique heritage attraction is a mix of original and reconstructed buildings dating back to the gold rush of the 1860’.
+Definitely the best kept secret of Cromwell, and even Central Otago is the Cromwell Heritage Precinct.
+Located on the shores of Lake Dunstan, this unique heritage attraction is a mix of original and reconstructed buildings dating back to the gold rush of the 1860s.
 Nowadays, artisan businesses populate some of the buildings and restored museum heritage offerings occupy the others.

-A must visit amongst the galleries, shops and cafés is OCTA Gallery located in the Belfast Store Building.
-OCTA showcases limited edition original prints and works by a mix of local and national artists, all beautifully curated by Chris de Jong.
+A must-visit among the galleries, shops, and cafés is OCTA Gallery - located in the Belfast Store Building.
+OCTA showcases limited edition original prints and works by a mix of local and national artists, all curated by Chris de Jong.
 Chris will also happily share his vast knowledge about the artists and his history in printmaking.
-And if you happen to be around on the weekend, make sure you check out the Cromwell Farmers & Craft Market held there every Sunday 9am - 1pm.
+If you happen to be around on the weekend, make sure you check out the Cromwell Farmers & Craft Market held there every Sunday 9am - 1pm.

 Wine tasting at Carrick Wines